Universality classes of thermalization for mesoscopic Floquet systems: Numerical evidence

-We choose to study this all-to-all quantum dot model because the main effects we are examining involve long time scales that are well beyond what the Thouless time would be in an alternative spatially extended model, so on the relevant timescales those systems would also behave effectively as a quantum dot.
+We choose to study this all-to-all quantum dot model because the main effects we are examining involve long time scales that are beyond what the Thouless time would be in an alternative geometrically local model, so on the relevant timescales those systems would also behave effectively as a quantum dot.
+Thus the lack of geometric locality in our model is not important.

 In Fig.~\ref{fig:V_contours} we show contours of $V(e_1,e_2)$ for our model system with $N=14$ qubits.
 The evenly spaced, rather straight, contours indicate the expected exponential suppression in $\omega$, and a weak dependence of $f(\Delta e, \bar{e})$ on $\bar{e}$.